This report has not been peer reviewed. The archive for this project is available at the Archaeology Data Service: https://doi.org/10.5284/1121790.

 Abstract

-The aims of the project have been met.
-Three modern ditches or furrows and one modern pit were uncovered in the northern and south-eastern parts of the monitored area.
-Historic mapping shows that the area was an unoccupied field during the 19th and 20th centuries, therefore it is probable that
+However, no evidence of activity related to the Bebside Colliery extended into the development site.
+Three modern ditches or furrows and a pit were uncovered in the northern and south-eastern parts of the monitored area.
+Historic mapping shows that the area was an unoccupied field during the 19th and 20th centuries, so it is probable that the uncovered features related to agricultural activity.

 Subjects